The Late Show: World Series games taking almost 4 hours

 The break between half-innings is now 2 minutes, 55 seconds, up from the 2:05 for most regular-season games.

 Alex Bregman, Juan Soto and the hitters want more time outside the batter’s box to get steady.
 Josh James, Fernando Rodney and the relievers need an extra moment or two to compose themselves.
-Plus, those non-stop pitching changes.
+Plus, those nonstop pitching changes.

 Looming is the possibility of record-low television ratings as fans either tune away or nod off.